 Simon was serving in the Coast Guard when he got the idea for romance comics: “I noticed there were so many adults, the officers and men, the people in the town, reading kid comic books.
 I felt sure there should be an adult comic book.”
 Simon developed the idea with sample covers and title pages and called his production YOUNG ROMANCE, the “Adult Comic Book”.
 Simon later noted he chose the love genre because “it was about the only thing that hadn’t been done.”

 Like many comics of the genre, the logo created for it mimics upper and lower case type, perhaps an early attempt to draw in adult readers, who might find similar logos on pulp magazines with like-minded subject matter.
 The logo is attractive, and sells the concept well, with the only small oddity being the lower case Y in YOUNG.
 The letterforms have the suggestion of small curled serifs in some places, and I would say have a slightly romantic feel as well.
-It may have been designed by Joe Simon.
-At least, he’s the likely candidate.
+It was designed by Joe Simon.

 Here’s the final Prize Comics issue, with a different logo, but one that follows the same general layout as the first one.
 These letterforms are bouncier, and have more traditional serifs.
 The Y is now a capital letter, and because of the bounce or slight staggering up and down of the letters and their strokes, it has a light-hearted feel.
 An outer outline around all the solid letters creates a space for a second color, and helps set the logo apart from the cover art.
 I have no information about who designed it except that Mark Evanier suggests it might have been by Ben Oda, working over a layout from Joe Simon, and from the style that seems like a good guess.